Red Lodge Clay Center, RLCC Staff Member 2016-2017, Short-Term Resident (AIA) 2018

-Jenn Cole is a functional potter living and working in Cookeville, TN.
-She graduated from Ohio University in Athens, OH with a Bachelor of Fine Arts in Ceramics in 2012.
-Following graduation, Jenn pursued a year-long residency at The Iowa Ceramics Center and Glass Studio in Iowa, she was the Artist-In-Residence of Exhibitions at Tennessee Tech’s Appalachian Center for Craft in Smithville, TN; as well as, a short- term resident at The Red Lodge Clay Center in Montana and most recently she returned to The Iowa Ceramics Center and Glass Studio as a short-term Visiting Artist.
-Jenn has exhibited her pottery and curated shows in galleries across the country and has worked as the Gallery Manager at the Appalachian Center for Craft and as the Curator of Exhibitions and Gallery Coordinator for the Red Lodge Clay Center in Red Lodge, MT.
+Jenn Cole is a ceramic artist and curator from Lancaster, Ohio.
+She graduated from Ohio University with a Bachelor of Fine Arts degree in Ceramics in 2012.
+Following graduation, Jenn pursued a year-long residency at The Iowa Ceramics Center and Glass Studio in Iowa, she was the Artist-In-Residence of Exhibitions at The Appalachian Center for Craft in Tennessee, a Short-Term Resident at The Red Lodge Clay Center in Montana and most recently she returned to The Iowa Ceramics Center and Glass Studio as a short-term Visiting Artist.
+Jenn has exhibited her pottery and curated shows in galleries across the country and has worked as the Gallery Manager at The Appalachian Center for Craft and as the Curator of Exhibitions and Gallery Coordinator for The Red Lodge Clay Center in Red Lodge, MT.
 Jenn currently lives in Cookeville, TN with her husband, stepdaughter and two dogs where she works as a full-time potter.

 I believe that connections between people are best facilitated over a good meal using objects designed to beautify everyday rituals.
 I am interested in familial connections and creating a dialogue between the past and present through the catalyst of handmade pottery, specifically dinnerware.
 I am inspired by a quilt meticulously crafted by my great grandmother, finished by my grandmother and stories of the past, stories about my relatives and how their history shapes my own.
 I believe memory is preserved through the tactile experience and archival process.
 A handmade quilt acts as a representation of family and shows the wear and tear of everyday life.
 Every stain, every frayed fiber, and every patterned square on the quilt tells a story and gives insight to questions that I cannot ask my deceased kin.
 I use clay as my vehicle of making because as a material, it acts as a retention of memory in a similar manner, remembering and preserving every detail throughout the making process.